Renal (kidney)

 Typical Transport Schedule

-There are eight possible sites you can have your haemodialysis treatment at with our Trust.
+There are nine possible sites you can have your haemodialysis treatment at with our Trust.
 Sites are allocated based on your geographic location to ensure you have treatment at a reasonable distance from your home.

 Haemodialysis patients require treatment 3 times a week.
 Our Trust offers two schedules; Monday/Wednesday/Friday or Tuesday/Thursday/Saturday.